Pomax/BezierInfo-2/components/sections/shapes/content.en-GB.md

 3. discard any section that isn't part of the desired operation's resultant shape, and
 4. link up the remaining sections to form the new shape.

 Finding all intersections between two poly-Bézier curves, or any poly-line-section shape, is similar to the iterative algorithm discussed in the section on curve/curve intersection.
-For each segment in the poly-Bézier curve we check whether its bounding box overlaps with any of the segment bounding boxes in the other poly-Bézier curve.
+For each segment in the poly-Bézier curve, we check whether its bounding box overlaps with any of the segment bounding boxes in the other poly-Bézier curve.
 If so, we run normal intersection detection.

-After we found all intersection points, we split up our poly-Bézier curves, making sure to record which of the newly formed poly-Bézier curves might potentially link up at the points we split the originals up at.
+After finding all intersection points, we split up our poly-Bézier curves, and make sure to record which of the newly formed poly-Bézier curves might potentially link up at the points we split the originals up at.
 This will let us quickly glue poly-Bézier curves back together after the next step.

 Once we have all the new poly-Bézier curves, we run the first step of the desired boolean operation.